UNCLASSIFIED (U)

 As access to the Department of State facilities is controlled, persons wishing to attend the meeting must notify the DTAG Alternate Designated Federal Officer (DFO) by close of business Friday, April 22, 2011.
 If notified after this date, the Department’s Bureau of Diplomatic Security may not be able to complete the necessary processing required to attend the plenary session.
 A person requesting reasonable accommodation should notify the Alternate DFO by the same date.

-Each nonmember observer or DTAG member that wishes to attend this plenary session should provide: his or her name; company or organizational affiliation; phone number; date of birth; and identifying data such as driver’s license number, U.S. Government ID, or U.S. Military ID, to the DTAG Alternate DFO, [name] via e-mail at [name]@state.gov.
+Each nonmember observer or DTAG member that wishes to attend this plenary session should provide: their name; company or organizational affiliation; phone number; date of birth; and identifying data such as driver’s license number, U.S. Government ID, or U.S. Military ID, to the DTAG Alternate DFO, [name] via e-mail at [name]@state.gov.
 A RSVP list will be provided to Diplomatic Security.
 One of the following forms of valid photo identification will be required for admission to the Department of State building: U.S. driver’s license, passport, U.S. Government ID or other valid photo ID.
 Personal data is requested pursuant to Public Law 99-399 (Omnibus Diplomatic Security and Antiterrorism Act of 1986), as amended; Public Law 107-56 (USA PATRIOT Act); and Executive Order 13356.
 The purpose of the collection is to validate the identity of individuals who enter Department facilities.
 The data will be entered into the Visitor Access Control System (VACS-D) database.
 Please see the Privacy Impact Assessment for VACS-D at http://www.state.gov/documents/organization/100305.pdf for additional information.

 For additional information, contact [name], DDTC, SA-1, 12th Floor, Directorate of Defense Trade Controls, Bureau of Political-Military Affairs, U.S. Department of State, Washington, DC 20522-0112; telephone [number and fax number]; or e-mail [name]@state.gov.